What is a Financial Crisis?

 Understanding Financial Crises

-While various financial crises differ in both their nature and their severity, there appear to be many commonalities that typically accompany such crises.
+While various financial crises differ in both their nature and their severity, there are some common conditions that typically accompany such crises.

-One is that a financial crisis is often preceded by, accompanied by, or followed by situations where there are widespread credit problems.
+One is that a financial crisis is often preceded by, accompanied by, or followed by periods where there are widespread credit problems.
 The 2008 Global Financial Crisis was no exception.
-It was largely precipitated by the massive boom in subprime mortgage lending, which created a large stack of mortgage loans that were virtually doomed from the start to eventually end up in default.
+It was largely precipitated by a massive boom in subprime mortgage lending, which created a large stack of mortgage loans that were virtually doomed from the start to end up in default.

 Subprime mortgage loans are loans granted to homebuyers with relatively lower credit scores – in short, large loans given to people who are likely to encounter difficulty making the loan payments.

-According to several studies of financial crises, the rapid expansion of available credit – in other words, a boom in the amount of credit extended to borrowers – followed by a shorter period of sharp credit tightening, frequently provides an early warning indication of a coming financial crisis.
+According to several studies of financial crises, the rapid expansion of available credit, followed by a shorter period of sharp credit tightening, frequently provides an early warning indication of a coming financial crisis.
 Financial crises are nearly invariably followed by a period of severe credit tightening, where lenders seek to curb their risk exposure by only extending credit to borrowers with stellar credit ratings.

-Financial crises are often difficult to foresee, and one reason is the fact that the immediate cause may be a relatively small event or series of events.
+Financial crises are often difficult to foresee, and one reason is the fact that the triggering cause may be a relatively small event or series of events.
 For example, the dot-com bubble that happened around 2000-2002, while it was cataclysmic for many investors in the rapidly growing tech industry, initially involved a relatively small proportion of the overall stock market.
-And, despite the failure of numerous companies, several dot-com companies, such as Amazon and Google, enjoyed massive growth in the ensuing years.
+Despite the failure of numerous companies, several dot-com companies, such as Amazon and Google, enjoyed massive growth in the ensuing years.